framptonjs/core/README.md

   });

-// This just describes the task.
+// The above just describes the task.
 To run it... waitTwoSeconds.run({
   resolve(msg: string): void {
     console.log(msg);